 Senior Farm Share Program

 Thanks to a grant from the USDA, the Senior FarmShare program provides low-income seniors the chance to receive fresh vegetables and fruits from Maine farmers during the growing season.
 Farmers sign up in January, seniors sign up in March and April.
+Find a participating farm (PDF).

 Information for Seniors